-In one of them, a woman we recognise as MARTHA has poked her head into shot, wearing a faintly indignant expression.
+In one of them, a woman we recognise as MARTHA has poked her head into shot.

 Sally: no idea what to make of this, doesn't much care either.
 She moves off, heading out to the kitchen.

 We pan off the doorway to a pair of bare feet.
 They are sticking out from under a duvet on the couch.
 And there's snoring ...